camunda/camunda-docs/versioned_docs/version-8.5/self-managed/setup/deploy/openshift/redhat-openshift.md

 <Tabs>
   <TabItem value="w-scc" label="Security Context Constraints (SCCs)" default>

+### With restrictive SCCs

 By default, OpenShift employs more restrictive SCCs.
 The Helm chart must assign `null` to the user running all components and dependencies.
-Due to a null [bug](https://github.com/helm/helm/issues/9136) [in Helm](https://github.com/helm/helm/issues/12490), this operation must be executed using [a post-renderer](https://helm.sh/docs/topics/advanced/#post-rendering).
+Due to a [null bug](https://github.com/helm/helm/issues/9136) [in Helm](https://github.com/helm/helm/issues/12490), this operation must be executed using [a post-renderer](https://helm.sh/docs/topics/advanced/#post-rendering).

 To deploy Camunda 8 on OpenShift, please follow these installation steps: